onzelf/FCDL/README.md

 ### AI-Assisted Template Generation
 Leverage large language models to:
-- Generate Jinja2 Templates: Create implementation templates based on intent descriptions
+- Generate Jinja Templates: Create implementation templates based on intent schema
 - Debug Assistance: Help troubleshoot deployment issues
 - Code Completion: Assist with FCDL authoring

 ## Conclusion

-The FCDL framework represents a promising approach to the complex challenge of federated computing deployment.
+The FCDL framework represents a practical approach to the complex challenge of federated computing deployment.
 By separating intent from implementation, it creates a foundation for more maintainable, adaptable federated systems.

-Our MNIST POC demonstrates that this isn't just theoretical - we were able to move from concept to working implementation in a matter of hours.
-With further development in domain-specific templates and infrastructure integration, FCDL has the potential to significantly accelerate federated computing adoption across industries.
+> This MNIST proof of concept shows a practical implementation of the architecture.
+With additional development of domain-specific templates and integration with existing infrastructure, FCDL could support broader adoption of federated computing in various industries.